wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > **Blinding Spittle (Recharge 5–6).**
 > The mouther spits a chemical glob at a point it can see within 15 feet of it.
 > The glob explodes in a blinding flash of light on impact.
-> Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be <mark>deprived (sight)</mark> until the end of the mouther’s next turn.
+> Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be <mark>nullified (sight)</mark> until the end of the mouther’s next turn.

 You could even decide, that this ability affects additional senses to an equal or lesser extent, e.g.:

 > **Blinding Spittle (Recharge 5–6).**
 > The mouther spits a chemical glob at a point it can see within 15 feet of it.
 > The glob explodes in a blinding flash of light on impact.
-> Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be <mark>deprived (sight) and impaired (parasense, motion)</mark> until the end of the mouther’s next turn.
+> Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be <mark>nullified (sight) and impaired (parasense, motion)</mark> until the end of the mouther’s next turn.

 Looking at a different creature, the _Shrieker_ already used in the [example about condition immunities](#example-1-condition-immunities) also has the following ability: